 A tousled ombré hair dye that brings out her natural colors!

 A perfect example of this year’s more trendy ombré styles.
 Dark blue and purple hues on dark roots really go well together.

 These oh-so-dreamy waves with a dimensional ombre are what every girl wants right now!
 You’ll absolutely get everyone’s eyes with these flawlessly transitioned buttery blonde ombré on natural dark hair.

-Dark Brown to Golden Brown Hair Extensions
+Brown to Golden Blonde Hair Extensions

 Waved Ash Brown to Ashy Blonde Ombre Ends